It is funny to look back on things, after what is still very

 This level of influence does not just fall into our laps the second we decide we are capable of providing it.
 Like all things of any value it takes time and trust to earn the privilege.
 So every time someone asks, “Well the football team should really change how they train according to my advice but they won’t listen to me.
 What do I do?”
 I know that they have not gained the amount of influence they need to have in order to inspire change on such a large scale.
 Nothing to be mad about there is just more work to be done.
 Try making a difference with one football player or coach who will listen and go from there.
 The journey of a thousand miles begins with a single step.

-If one hopes to gain more influence and inspire change successfully allow me to share some of what I believe has helped me to do the same (it is up to you, not me, to decide whether the difference I am capable of making has any value for you):
+same (it is up to you, not me, to decide whether the difference I am capable of

 -